Past to Present: The History of Tailgating

 GREEN BAY, Wis.
 (WFRV)- It’s become a game day ritual… whether you have tickets to the game or not.
-Nothing drums up excitement for a packers game, quite like tailgating.
+Nothing drums up excitement for the Packers game, quite like tailgating.

 Few would argue that Packers fans have perfected the art of this weekly ritual.